SamuelSwartzberg/flashcardifying_text_temp/inf.md

 #### terminal

+A terminal may be a physical/hardware terminal, a terminal emulator = virtual terminal/console, or a terminal window.
 A physical terminal is connected via cables to an UART driver. drivers for screen, keyboard etc. are connected to a terminal emulator (not a window).
 The UART driver or terminal emulator are connected to the line discipline.